How to read eml file java with GroupDocs.Metadata for Java

 Overview

-Step 1: Import necessary classes (if not already imported).
+Step 1: Import the necessary classes (if they aren’t already imported).

 import com.groupdocs.metadata.Metadata;